 ● SSI disability benefits have income limits - In 2019, the first $85 of income you make isn’t subject to scrutiny.
 After that, approximately 50% of the amount you make will be deducted from your disability benefits.
 For example, if you make $1200/month, $557.50 will be deducted from your benefits ((1200 - 85)/2)).
 In 2017 the amount paid in benefits was approximately $735/month, meaning that a disabled individual could make up to $1500/month before their benefits would “disappear”.

 ● The trial work period - For people with disabilities who are working from home, it’s possible to take part in a trial work period to make a higher income without compromising your SSI disability benefits.
 This trial work period is in effect for a non-consecutive period of 9 months, during which time the disabled individual can earn any amount more than the amount specified as Substantial Gainful Activity.
 In order for a month to count toward the trial work period the person must make above $840 during the month.

 ● Working while applying for disability benefits - Because SSDI and SSI benefits are often given out to individuals who suffer from disabilities that hinder any kind of work activity at all, it’s more difficult to submit an application for and successfully obtain disability benefits if you have a disability and are currently working and have substantial income.
 If this is your situation, be sure to discuss the details of your application, disability, and work situation with a disability advocate.
 This way you can be sure to receive the best advice and final outcome possible.

-What jobs are good for disabled?
+What at home jobs are good for disabled people?

 There are many different jobs available for disabled individuals who want to work from home.
 These are just a few of the best work from home jobs that are easily accessible and well suited to many disabled individuals.